Like us in FB

 Nepali speaking Indians are often confused with the Nepalese of Nepal

-fer to the people and "Nepali" to the language.
+Some even ague that “Nepalese” is used to refer to the people and “Nepali” to the language.
 But I have seen both words used extensively in either cases.
 Unless some linguistic expert gives some valid reason on the usage one can’t say either is true.

-An argument that Nepali is singular and Nepalese is plural might also sound valid when we read this example: "I am a Nepali,” and “We are Nepalese."
+An argument that Nepali is singular and Nepalese is plural might also sound valid when we read this example: “I am a Nepali,†and “We are Nepalese.”

 National Geographic’s definition in it’s NG Style Manual sounds a bit more realistic but I can’t agree on such distinction unless such usage is standardize and is used by majority of the written documents.

 Use Nepali for a native of Nepal (the plural is Nepalis), as the adjective referring to the country, and for the language.
-Use Nepalese (noun and adjective) only in proper names that have not changed to follow cur
+Use Nepalese (noun and adjective) only in proper names that have not changed to follow current usage, such as the Royal Nepalese Army.

-Taking side in the debate for and against “Nepalese”
+Taking side in the debate for and against “Nepaleseâ€

-If given a choice to talk for and against “Nepalese” I would prefer to talk against the word, as a Nepali I have some valid reasons to talk for using “Nepali” to refer us.
+If given a choice to talk for and against “Nepalese†I would prefer to talk against the word, as a Nepali I have some valid reasons to talk for using “Nepali†to refer us.

-• First and foremost, we don’t have an equivalent to “Nepalese” in Nepali language. नेपालिज as a word doesn’t sound familiar at all, not even remotely.
+- First and foremost, we don’t have an equivalent to “Nepalese†in Nepali language. नेपालिज as a word doesn’t sound familiar at all, not even remotely.

-• We, as a Nepali (or Nepalese) are used to hear and say "Nepali" for everything like: Nepali food, Nepali dress, Nepali style, Nepali time, Nepali mentality, Nepali kitchen
+- We, as a Nepali (or Nepalese) are used to hear and say “Nepali” for everything like: Nepali food, Nepali dress, Nepali style, Nepali time, Nepali mentality, Nepali kitchen etc. It feels good and comfortable to use the word in general conversation.
+If it feels good to say “Nepali†while speaking, it doesn’t make sense to use “Nepalese†in writing.

-Well, by saying that I don’t mean to say that the word “Nepalese” should be erased from the dictionaries.
+Well, by saying that I don’t mean to say that the word “Nepalese†should be erased from the dictionaries.
 We can be Nepali as well as Nepalese.
 All it means is that the person is from Nepal.

-and decide on where they should and shouldn’t be used.
+All I want is that the linguistic experts need to define both the words and decide on where they should and shouldn’t be used.
 NG Style Manual can be a good starting point.

 In a lighter note – If a person from Germany is called a German, why isn’t a person from Hungary called a Hungar?
 One from Afghanistan is called Afghan, from Peru is Peruvian and they also don’t make much sense to me. (these examples were used by somebody else and I forgot where I read them.)